blockchain-unica/social-good/README.md

 A collection of blockchain-enabled social good projects, curated by [Blockchain@Unica](https://blockchain.unica.it/).
 To add a project to the collection, please check that it respects the following criteria: (1) the project must use a blockchain, of any kind; (2) the goals of the project must be coherent with the [UN Sustainable Development Goals](https://sustainabledevelopment.un.org/); (3) social good should be the primary goal of the project (preeminently business-oriented projects should stay elsewhere).
 The collection may also include abandoned projects, or proposals without a working implementation.

+A summary of our analysis is available on [arXiv](https://arxiv.org/abs/1811.03424).

 ## Agriculture
 1. [Agunity](Categories/Agriculture/agunity.md)